habeba101/NTI-Training/README.md

 ## The project is an Employee Managment System using Linked list Data Structure

 ### The Linked List is implemented with the following Functions

-1- Insertion at the begining.
+1- Insertion at the beginning.

 2- Insertion at the End.

 3- Insertion at a certain position.

-4- Deletion at the begining.
+4- Deletion at the beginning.

 5- Deletion at the end.

-6- Deletion at a certain node.
+6- Deletion of a certain node.

 7- Deletion by value.